 Chapter Text

-“The real threat is not rebellion—it is routine, meticulously rearranged.”
+“The real threat isn't rebellion. it's routine, meticulously rearranged.”

-Before Shinra Electric Power Company became the omnipotent corporate titan it is today—able to harness the blood of the Planet with the flick of a switch and privatize entire ecosystems at scale—it was a modest weapons manufacturer headquartered in the quaint mountain town of Nibelheim.
-Its original filing cabinets, it should be noted, were hand-labeled in fountain pen, its rotary phones in delicate shades of puce, and its office chairs (endearingly) squeaked like mice.
+Before Shinra Electric Power Company became the omnipotent titan it is today, capable of harnessing the blood of the planet and privatizing entire ecosystems at scale, it was a modest weapons dealer located in the quiet village of Nibelheim.
+It should be noted that its original filing cabinets were labeled in fountain pen.
+Its rotary phones came in delicate shades of puce.
+And its office chairs squeaked as insistently as startled mice.

-It was during this quieter period—roughly twenty-seven years before our story begins—that one of its more peculiar staff members, Dr. Elio Armand Petrovsky, authored what would later become the most subversive and enduring document in Shinra’s long and unbroken history of institutional hubris.
+During this quieter period, approximately twenty-seven years before our story begins, one of its more peculiar staff members, Dr. Elio Armand Petrovsky, authored a document that would later become the most subversive and enduring work ever produced in Shinra’s long history of institutional hubris.

 SIMPLE SABOTAGE: A FIELD MANUAL